bradgrantham/ntsc-kit/README.md

+Call thes NTSC-Kit function from Platform functions:

+* `void NTSCInitialize();`
-Call this NTSC-Kit function from Platform scanout:
+  * Call this function from Platform system startup to initialize variables used by the NTSC component.

 * `void NTSCFillLineBuffer(int frameNumber, int lineNumber, unsigned char *lineBuffer);`
-  * This function will call the application's `needsColorBurstFunc` and will fill in the provided `lineBuffer` for the frame and line including calling the application's  `fillLineBufferFunc` for the visible field area.
+  * Call this function from the Platform line scanout service function.
+This function will call the application's `needsColorBurstFunc` and will fill in the provided `lineBuffer` for the frame and line including calling the application's  `fillLineBufferFunc` for the visible field area.